Topics:Personal Finance Basics

 What does 1.5 percent of an annual income look like?

 With all costs considered and your spending limits set, it can be tempting to just go and spend your whole budget without any real thought.
-However, before you start spending, it can be beneficial to take some time to do some research: compare and contrast prices on items and see where you can get the best deals.
+However, before you start spending, it can be beneficial to take the time to do some research: compare and contrast prices on items and see where you can get the best deals.

 Nishank Khanna, CFO of Clarify Capital, stresses that “reviewing sales is essential for the holiday season.
 If you don’t take the time to look up holiday promotions and discounts, you’re leaving money on the table.
 Why pay more for something than you need to?
 Doing your research before making purchases helps markets stay competitive and more importantly, means more money in your pocket.”